-You should check your voter registration, register to vote, and request a mail ballot ASAP and ideally before September 22nd - National Voter Registration Day.
-You should submit your ballot as soon as you receive it and no later than October 24th - Vote Early Day.
+You should check your voter registration, register to vote, and request a mail ballot as early as possible.

 Is it better to vote by mail or to vote in person?

 This decision is completely up to you!
 Check howto.vote to see if you qualify for mail voting.
-Note that your usual polling places might be closed and also that you may need an excuse to vote by mail (depending on your stats).
-If you have not requested a mail ballot by October 20th, you should plan to vote in person.
-And if your ballot has not arrived by October 27th, you should vote in person.
+Note that your usual polling places might be closed, and also that you may need an excuse to vote by mail depending on your state.

 What is the difference between absentee voting and vote by mail?

 There is no difference.
 Absentee voting has traditionally described voting by mail when not in the state where you are registered to vote.
 Voting by mail describes a process where all registered voters can mail in a ballot.